 - Am I using my camera in a way that reflects the goodness of my heavenly Father?

 - Would privacy be a good gift to give this person right now?

 Be careful what you share that another has posted.
 If someone has taken a picture or video of a stranger and made a mean-spirited post, for your part, let that post end with you.
 It’s like hearing a word of mean-spirited gossip.
 You don’t have to pass it on.

 As I said earlier, I tell my kids all the time when they are out in public that they don’t have privacy.
 Never assume privacy!

-An aside: I don’t post pictures of my kids that they ask me not to post.
-If I want to teach my kids to respect the privacy of others, I need to model it first.
+An Aside: I don’t post pictures of my kids that they ask me not to post.
+If I want to teach my children to respect the privacy of others, I need to model it first.
 It’s okay to capture family moments that stay in the family.

 - Do you have a “theology for picture-taking”?

 - What do the pictures that you post about yourself say about you?